hi5/F4MiniMenu/readme.md

 use conflicting keyboard shortcuts.
 If you use same hotkey setup F4MiniMenu will take precedence.
 You can set the F4MiniMenu shortcuts via the tray menu, right click, Settings option.

-In general: be careful opening with opening large numbers of files at once, program can crash and your computer can become unstable requiring a reboot.
+In general: be careful opening with opening large numbers of files at once, programs can crash and your computer could become unstable requiring a reboot.

 *Disclaimer*